anirudhtopiwala/Human_Detector/README.md

 The toggleMode() method is checked in DetectToggleTest.
 Here we use the same mock macro "EXPECT_CALL" to run **twice**.
 This way we check if the mode name is changing from "User" to "Default" and back.

-Note that, for the Google mock testing, the methods discussed above in the class detect was interdependent and therefore no additional changes are made in the class structure.
+Note that, for the Google mock testing, the methods discussed above in the class detect were interdependent among classes and therefore no additional changes are made in the class structure. **Therefore the class and activity diagrams are also not changed.**

 ## How to Generate Doxygen Documnetation